 Back in the days I was trained to use the word SCUTS (short for Schizophrenia, Chronic Undifferentiated Type—provider-cool lingo,) I had no idea what it was like to suddenly and permanently become a eugenic failure and to have the experts who write the books fully dehumanize you.
 When it happened to me, seven years into my career, the treatment of the experts like my psycho-dynamic therapist kept on making things worse until I was confined to an old back ward in which the temperature was kept below freezing and in which there was ice on the inside of my window.
 At least as a skinny man with a personality disorder, I may have got to study a work book with two therapists dinging on a bell.

 I have also just completed a grant that sought to reach in to institutionalized circumstances and start up groups in agencies that can segue people towards Hearing Voices Network support groups.
-Using an experienced Program Manager, I extended my curriculum to individuals with lived experience.
-As a team, they educated providers with their personal stories and started up the groups effectively on their own.
 We tended to find that an in-between program was successful in the location in which we worked.
 Indeed, local economies, cultural histories, and immediate political circumstances need to be taken into consideration, I believe, not ignored.

 Failure to include those who didn’t hear voices or close mindedness to those of us who still take medication are still other ways message receivers may end up fighting each other, in an effort to rush to the top rather than work with each other to get more people into social rehab.
 These are my views as I still fight feelings of exclusion by gangs of folks within the movement.